George Bull: Life

 In 1662 he was presented to the vicarage of Siddington St Peter's by Lord Clarendon, at the request of William Nicholson, bishop of Gloucester.
 This was a contiguous parish, and he held it with Siddington St Mary's; the two villages together did not contain more than thirty families.
 Bull was rector of Siddington for twenty-seven years, and encountered opposition from dissenting parishioners.
 After the publication of the Defensio (1685), dedicated to Heneage Finch, 1st Earl of Nottingham who had presented him in 1678 to a prebend at Gloucester, Bull was given the rectory of Avening.
 In 1686 he was appointed by Archbishop William Sancroft to the archdeaconry of Llandaff; and John Fell managed him the degree of D.D. at Oxford, though he had never taken any previous degree.

 After the 1688 Glorious Revolution he was placed on the commission of peace, and continued to act as a magistrate until he was made a bishop, in connection with the Society for the Reformation of Manners.
 In March 1705 Bull was appointed bishop of St David's, but he was aged and infirm.
 He started to tour his diocese, but illness detained him at Brecknock, where he resided: his son-in-law, Mr. Stevens, and Mr. Powell went as his commissioners, and during the whole period he was failing.
 He died 17 February 1710, and was buried at Brecknock.
 His life was written by Robert Nelson.

 Theology

-Bull has a high place among Anglican theologians, and as a defender of the doctrine of the Trinity was held in high esteem even by Roman Catholic controversialists in Europe.
+Bull has a high place among Anglican theologians, and as a defender of the doctrine of the Trinity was held in high esteem even by Roman Catholic controversialists in Europe, despite Petavius, a Jesuit theologian, being one of his opponents.

 He had an Arminian theology.
 He adopted an anti-Calvinist stance both in Defensio and Harmonia Apostolica.